Are you in the market for a stand up paddle board?

-The board ends up stuffed in a garage or attic before being listed on Craigslist several months later.
+The stand up paddle board ends up stuffed in a garage or attic before being listed on Craigslist several months later.

 What Should I Look for When Buying a Used Paddle Board?

-Shopping for a used paddle board is a little more complicated than shopping for a new one.
+Shopping for a used stand up paddle board is a little more complicated than shopping for a new one.

 More things can go wrong, more mistakes can be made, and if you’re not careful, you could still waste a lot of money on a worthless board.

-Before buying a used paddle board, make sure you:
+Before buying a used SUP board, make sure you:

 - Stay Safe: Craigslist and Facebook are good platforms for buying a used stand up paddle board, but there are a lot of scams on these sites.
 Before you shop, read up on these scams, be wary of anything that sounds too good to be true, and if you sense that something is a scam or you don’t like the buyer’s tone, back away.
 There will also be another board.